lazyoracle/fakeproj/docs/source/structuring.rst

 There will always be various configuration files in your repository that interact with the services you use to maintain your code.
 These are typically stored in the root of the directory because that is where most services will look for these files (unless otherwise specified).
+Some of these files can also be combined in the form of :code:`.toml` files, but it is usually advisable to have separate configuration files for the different services used.
 We list some common ones below:

 * :code:`.gitignore` - Files you don't want :code:`git` to track (`Useful gitignores <https://github.com/github/gitignore>`_)
 * :code:`.pre-commit-config.yaml` - :doc:`pre-commit`